 Serve your coquito with a cinnamon stick in each glass for more flavor and for garnish.
 If you want to serve a non-alcoholic version, then omit the rum and add rum or brandy extract to taste.
 Replace the rum with whole milk to cut the coconut taste if desired.

-Serve coquito on the rocks, it best when served cold.
+Serve coquito on the rocks, it is best when served cold.
 If the mixture is too thick after chilling, blend it again until it is pourable.

 - 1 14 oz can sweetened condensed milk